 It is the beginning of April and, here in the Cairngorms, the beginning of lambing.
 Everyone up here knows about the notorious ‘lambing snows’: that no matter how lovely the weather before-hand, the moment the next generation of sheep start to emerge, skinny and vulnerable, the snow will return.

-In my research for my second novel, Colvin’s Walk, I was privileged to accompany several local shepherds on their rounds through the year including lambing.
+In my research for my second novel, Of Stone and Sky, I was privileged to accompany several local shepherds on their rounds through the year including lambing.
 Most of my outings were quite pleasant, but the central character in my story had a much more brutal experience, starting with his birth.
 That passage is below, to whet your appetite for the whole novel, if not a job as a Highland shepherd!